How to Make a Free Business Email Address

 All plans include a free domain for the first year.

-Be sure to check the plan comparison on the HostGator website before deciding which plan to buy.
+Check the plan comparison on the HostGator website before deciding which plan to buy.
 Then click the Buy Now button to continue.

 Hostgator plans